 Try it at home

 White spiraea is a fantastic little shrub that can be used in the places that a large shrub would outgrow in a few years.
 It’s also quite versatile when it comes to both light and moisture conditions.
 It can handle quite a bit of shade to a fair amount of sun, but seems to do best in part shade.
 A restoration project in Montana found that the plants did much better on east or south-facing slopes, rather than west-facing slopes with hot afternoon sun.
 At the Portland community garden where I have a plot for growing veggies, white spiraea was planted (before I acquired my plot) in native beds that border the garden.
 The beds provide a little test because the sunlight that reaches them varies from just a few morning rays to about a half day of sun to nearly all-day sun.
 Echoing the Montana study, the spiraeas that thrive are in the partly shaded area; many of the ones planted in a narrow sunny strip along a hot concrete walkway died due to heat and drought, while those that remain in that strip just barely hang on despite my best efforts with extra water and compost.
+The plants in full shade survive, but don’t look their best or flower much.

 Plant them about 3 feet apart and at least 3 feet from walkways, since they will eventually spread and you don’t want to be constantly pruning them back.
-Amending soil with some organic matter (like compost) will help them get established, although they are quite tolerant of clay soil, and they do well with rocks.
+Amending soil with some organic matter (like compost) will help them get established, although they are quite tolerant of clay soil, and they do well with rocky soil.
 Mulch them with a natural mulch (like leaves) and keep them well watered the first 2 to 3 years, after which they should be quite drought tolerant (unless you have them in hot afternoon sun, which I don’t advise!).

 Grab a partner